 As with any regression or phase, the best thing to do when you encounter these problems is to cope as best you can.
-Work hard to stay consistent, and try to remind yourself that it won’t last forever. 🙂 Keep in mind, too, that you don’t want your toddler to form any bad habits while you’re working on getting through the 2 year sleep regression, so let that guide your decisions about how you’re going to cope.
+Work hard to stay consistent, and try to remind yourself that it won’t last forever. 🙂 Keep in mind, too, that you don’t want your toddler to form any bad habits while you’re working on getting through the 2 year sleep regression.
+Let this guide your decisions about how you’re going to cope.
 As Nicole always says, “You don’t want to make or continue long-term habits for a short-term phase.”

-Finally, if you’re doing your best to cope with your 2 year old’s terrible sleep but are finding yourself at the end of your rope, consider contacting us.
-We have the products and services you need to get your 2 year old sleeping well again.
+Finally, if you’re doing your best to cope with your 2 year old’s sleep but finding yourself at the end of your rope, contact us.
+We have the resources, products, and services you need to get your 2 year old sleeping well again!